lemonmade/nursery/packages/shopify/README.md

 const {data, errors} = await fetchGraphQL(shopQuery);
 ```

 More importantly, though, this function will return an [async iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncIterator).
-Each incremental result will cause this iterator to yield the curent, combined response value, as well as details about the last incremental result that was received.
+Each incremental result will cause this iterator to yield the current, combined response value, as well as details about the last incremental result that was received.

 ```ts
 import {